VisionSim/Vision-Sim/README.md

 whether it be viewer based developers or server based developers, and a set of features around stability and simplified usability for users.

+## Configuration
+*To see how to configure WhiteCore, look at "Setting up VisionSim.txt" in the VisionDocs folder for more information*

+Windows:
+   Run the 'runprebuild.bat' file.
+   This will check you current system configuration, compile the correct Visual Studio 2010 soultion and project files and prompt you to build immediately (if desired)

+*nix:      (Also OSX)
+   Execute the 'runprebuild.sh' form a terminal or console shell.
+   You will be prompted for your desired configuration, the appropriate solution and project files for Mono will be compiled and finally, prompt you to build immediately (if desired)

+OSX:
+   Run the 'runprebuild.command' shell command by 'double clicking' in Finder.
+   You will be prompted for your desired configuration, the appropriate solution and project files for Mono will be compiled and finally, prompt you to build immediately (if desired)

 ## Compiling Vision-Sim

 *To compile Vision, look at the Compiling.txt in the VisionDocs folder for more information*